-We boarded buses and were driven to the airport in Nuremberg.
-A Pan-Am 747 waited to fly us to Saudi Arabia..
+We boarded the buses and were driven to the airport in Nuremberg.
+A Pan-Am 747 was waiting to fly us to Saudi Arabia..

-It would be several hours before we boarded.
+It would be several hours before we boarded, however.
 Cots had been set up and many of us took advantage of that and caught a quick nap, or just tried to relax.

-Several hours later, we’re en route to Saudi Arabia.
-Suffice it say, it was a party at thirty thousand feet with unlimited sodas, in flight movies, and stewardess that looked after us.
+Several hours later, we were en route to Saudi Arabia.
+It was a party at thirty thousand feet with unlimited sodas, in flight movies, and stewardesses that looked after us.
 I remember watching “She Devil” with Rosanne Barr.
 I’d have preferred a western, but hey, it was free, and not a half bad movie.
 Here’s a page I put together showing pictures from that flight.

 Never in my life would I have dreamed of flying into combat with movies, stewardesses, and first class accommodations.
-My uncles who served in WW II got to their battlefields on a ship.
-I doubt there was the luxury we had.
+My uncles who served in WW II got to their battlefields on crowded ships.
+I doubt there was even a hint of the luxury we had.
 I’ve seen the old movies with guys smoking and playing cards to pass the time.
-I’m sure most of them threw up all the way over.
+I’m sure most of them spent their time throwing up all the way over.

-The party atmosphere changed as we approached Saudi Arabia.
+The party atmosphere changed as we approached Saudi Arabia, however.
 As we turned to land, and the lights came down low, the plane quieted.
 I remember looking out the window and seeing the city of Dhahran spreading out in front of us.
 I don’t know what I expected.
 I guess I’d expected the city to be blacked out like the cities were in World War II.
 But not here.
 The place was lit up.
-I could see the runway, and as I watched, I saw several bright, star-like object race down it and head up into the sky.
-They were fighters launching into the sky.
-A Combat Air Patrol (CAP) was already standing by.
+I could see the runway and, as I watched, I saw several bright, star-like objects race down it and head up into the sky.
+They were fighters launching.
+A Combat Air Patrol (CAP) was already standing by and orbiting the city.

 A few minutes later, we landed.
-Reality now slapped us in the face.
-I remember as we rolled past a connecting runway, I had a glimpse of an F-15 sitting there with people around it.
+Reality slapped us in the face at that point.
+I remember as we rolled past a connecting runway, I had a glimpse of an F-15 sitting there with an Air Force crew around it.
 What caught my attention was the plane had missiles under its wings.
 White ones.
 It was loaded for combat.

 What to do next turned out to be get some sleep.
-Buses wouldn’t be here until after sunrise, and we were hours away from that.
-I put my duffel and ruck down in the sand next to a busy runway.
-Spread about me were the two hundred plus people who’d flown with me.
+Buses wouldn’t be there until after sunrise, and we were hours away from that.
+I put my duffel and ruck down in the sand next to the busy runway.
+Spread out about me were the two hundred plus people who’d flown with me.

 With jet fighters screaming down the runway, helicopters flying overhead, and engines whining, we lay down and slept.